nicolaskruchten/pivottable/ReadMe.md

 `pivot` will inject an HTML table into the object onto which it is called, which will summarize `input` according to `options`.

-`input` is an array of objects, or a jQuery object referencing a table (see next section).
+`input` is an array of objects, an array of arrays, a function or a jQuery object referencing a table (see next section).

 `options` is an object with the following keys: